Sign Up

 Major Benefits

 This option helps cardholders build their credit scores while still having the functionality of a normal credit card.
-Additionally, Capital One monitors your usage and offers upgrades in as little as six months with no additional deposit needed.
+Capital One monitors your usage and offers upgrades in as little as six months with no additional deposit.

 Final Thoughts

-Credit cards, like all tools, shouldn’t be viewed from a one-size-fits-all perspective.
-Rather, veterans should first decide how they plan on using a card and what priorities they have.
-From this foundation, you can make an informed decision on the best credit card for your unique situation.
+Like all tools, credit cards shouldn’t be viewed from a one-size-fits-all perspective.
+Rather, Veterans should first decide how they plan to use a card and their priorities.
+From this foundation, you can decide on the best credit card for your unique situation.

 Maurice “Chipp” Naylon spent nine years as an infantry officer in the Marine Corps.
 He is currently a licensed CPA specializing in real estate development and accounting.